BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 	- There are also mastertrace files with .pmod, .fmod, .dist, ect.
 These are the data products from deformer needed to run later reduction steps

-	- If you choose CLEAN_AFTER_DONE to be True then the folders cmp, flt, zro, and drk will be empty -otherwise they are filled with the intermediate files from reducing calibration data to build master files
+	- If you choose CLEAN_AFTER_DONE to be True then the folders cmp, flt, zro, and drk will be empty
+		* otherwise they are filled with the intermediate files from reducing calibration data to build master files

-	-The folder sci contains all of your reduced science images, sky subtracted files, fiber extracted files, data cubes, and collapsed cubes
+	- The folder sci contains all of your reduced science images, sky subtracted files, fiber extracted files, data cubes, and collapsed cubes

 	----------------------
 	2) Your science files: